 They founded a second company, the Nordic API gateway, a platform for other companies to access and collect data from banks on behalf of their customers.
 The launch of their Nordic API gateway soon followed based on an API that facilitates access to more than 400 Nordic banks and can be built on top of any bank.

 What makes it special

 What makes the Nordic API gateway special, is the motivation of creating a bank-agnostic solution that does not require a specific mother bank but functions as an overlay service.
 The founders did not want to look at fintech as a solution that needed to be encapsulated in a dedicated financial institution, such as one specific bank.
 Instead, the gateway provides an API that helps aggregate the bank’s APIs into one API, facilitating the use of consumer data for other entrepreneurs.
 The Nordic API gateway has been at the forefront of opening-up APIs and already offers unified API access to personal and business accounts in the Nordic region.
-Moreover, having chosen to make the platform available to other entrepreneurs that have previously experienced same difficulties in acquiring user’s bank data, the founders offer a valuable solution to many Fintechs in the ecosystem.
+Moreover, having chosen to make the platform available to other entrepreneurs that have previously experienced similar difficulties in acquiring user’s bank data, the founders offer a valuable solution to many fintechs in the ecosystem.

 A transformational shift in the financial industry

 Until its launch in 2017, the founders have experienced greater acceptance of open data in the financial sector evolving from a rather defensive towards a more opportunistic attitude when it comes to sharing and utilizing customer’s data.
 Rune Mai describes the new movement as a transformational shift of banks from a more localized and specialized customer segment towards a broader market that redefines the financial space and puts the consumer back in the center of attention.
 Especially in regard to the PSD2 directive, the Nordic API Gateway will be able to give consultancy and provide the necessary infrastructure for interactions between banks and startups in the Nordic fintech scene.